Danziger/CarND-T1-P1-Lane-Lines-Detection/README.md

 The project structure has been changed a bit to have multiple files for multiple purposes instead of a single, massive Jupyter Notebook for all the code.

-### `assets`
+### `input` and `ouput`

-Input `images` and `videos` for the image processing pipeline.
-The videos from the Project 6 - Advanced Lane Lines Detection, have been as well, to evaluate how this basic algorithm behaves with those other, harder, scenarios.
+Input and output `images` and `videos` for and from the image processing pipeline.
+The videos from the 5th project (Advanced Lane Lines Detection), have been as well to evaluate how this basic algorithm behaves with those other harder scenarios.

 ### `examples`